This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 mmap(NULL, size, PROT_READ | PROT_WRITE | PROT_EXEC, MAP_PRIVATE | MAP_ANONYMOUS, -1, 0);

-Combining these two points and making some adjustments, we can achieve reading code and input from the command line and directly running the output.
+Combining these two points and making some minor adjustments, we can achieve reading code and input from the command line and then directly running and outputting the result.

 #include <fstream>